 EVERY CHILD, EVERY DAY, WHATEVER IT TAKES!

-Tarrant Middle School and Machen Elementary School Earn 2019 Board of Education Continuous Achievement Award
+Tarrant Middle School and Machen Elementary School Earn 2019 Board of Education Continuous Improvement Award

 The state Board of Education recognized 235 schools for high student achievement or continuous improvement under the board’s new exemplar performance school recognition program.